Have you had years of talk therapy and are still struggling?

 CBT and many other therapies are counteractive.
 Simply put, if you have the belief “Most people don’t like me”, CBT would have you challenge that thought.
 A CBT therapist might say- “Is that a generalization of all people?”
 OR “Maybe you are fortune telling?”.

-Now I am not stating that Cognitive Behavioral Therapy is bad.
-After all, it’s helped a lot of people.
+Cognitive Behavioral Therapy is not bad therapy.
+After all, it’s helped a lot of people and is highly studied.
 But overall, it is not a therapy that supports transformational change through memory reconsolidation.

-I am a certified practitioner of Coherence Therapy.
-My therapy office is located in Ventura California, close to Ojai, Santa Barbara, Oxnard, Camarillo, and Thousand Oaks.
-I also see clients online in Los Angeles County and all over California.
-I offer a complementary 20-minute phone call to discuss working together and to see if Coherence Therapy is right for you.
-Feel free to call or send me an email to set up an appointment.
+Reach out!
+Our therapy office is located in Ventura, California, close to Ojai, Santa Barbara, Oxnard, Camarillo, and Thousand Oaks.
+We also see clients online in Los Angeles County and all over California.
+Contact us for a 20 minute free consultation to discuss starting Coherence Therapy.

 Get In Touch